-- our ability to enter into managed care provider agreements on acceptable terms; - the outcome of known and unknown litigation, government investigations, and liabilities and other claims asserted against us, including the government's ongoing investigations of our South Texas Health Systems affiliates; - national, regional and local economic and business conditions; - competition from other healthcare providers, including physician owned facilities in certain markets, including McAllen/Edinburg, Texas, the site of one of our largest acute care facilities; - · technological and pharmaceutical improvements that increase the cost of providing, or reduce the demand for healthcare; - our ability to attract and retain qualified personnel, nurses, physicians and other healthcare professionals and the impact on our labor expenses resulting from a shortage of nurses and other healthcare professionals; - demographic changes; - our ability to successfully integrate and improve our recent acquisitions and the availability of suitable acquisitions and divestiture opportunities; - a significant portion of our revenues is produced by a small number of our facilities; - the availability and terms of capital to fund the growth of our business; - some of our acute care facilities continue to experience decreasing inpatient admission trends; - our financial statements reflect large amounts due from various commercial and private payors and there can be no assurance that failure of the payors to remit amounts due to us will not have a material adverse effect on our future results of operations; - the ability to obtain adequate levels of general and professional liability insurance on current terms; - changes in our business strategies or development plans; - fluctuations in the value of our common stock, and; - other factors referenced herein or in our other filings with the Securities and Exchange Commission.
+- our ability to enter into managed care provider agreements on acceptable terms; - the outcome of known and unknown litigation, government investigations, and liabilities and other claims asserted against us, including the government's ongoing investigations of our South Texas Health Systems affiliates and other matters as disclosed in Item 1.
+Legal Proceedings; - the potential unfavorable impact on our business of continued deterioration in national, regional and local economic and business conditions, including a continuation or worsening of unfavorable credit market conditions; - competition from other healthcare providers, including physician owned facilities in certain markets, including McAllen/Edinburg, Texas, the site of one of our largest acute care facilities; - technological and pharmaceutical improvements that increase the cost of providing, or reduce the demand for healthcare; - our ability to attract and retain qualified personnel, nurses, physicians and other healthcare professionals and the impact on our labor expenses resulting from a shortage of nurses and other healthcare professionals; - demographic changes; - our ability to successfully integrate and improve our recent acquisitions and the availability of suitable acquisitions and divestiture opportunities; - a significant portion of our revenues is produced by a small number of our facilities; - our ability to continue to obtain capital on acceptable terms, including borrowed funds, to fund the future growth of our business; - some of our acute care facilities continue to experience decreasing inpatient admission trends; - our financial statements reflect large amounts due from various commercial and private payors and there can be no assurance that failure of the payors to remit amounts due to us will not have a material adverse effect on our future results of operations; - the ability to obtain adequate levels of general and professional liability insurance on current terms; - changes in our business strategies or development plans; - fluctuations in the value of our common stock, and; - other factors referenced herein or in our other filings with the Securities and Exchange Commission.